pzingg/log_watcher/apps/log_watcher/README.md

 session data to the state it was prior to the task being run.

-TODO: Figure out how or if an Oban.Job communicates with its worker when it is cancelled.
+Note: Oban will send an exit signal to a running worker when a job is canceled, but only if PostgreSQL notifications are active.
+In the test environment, we must manually send a "cancel_script" message to the `LogWatcher.ScriptServer`.

 ## Oban compatibility